 The Rotary Foundation's funding cycle makes district contributions available for use three years after they are received.
 The three-year cycle gives districts time to plan projects and activities and allows the Foundation to invest the contributions.
-For instance, 50 percent of the contributions received during 2019-20 are available for spending in 2022-23.
+For instance, 50% of the contributions received during 2020-21 are available for spending in 2023-24.

 Your district Rotary Foundation committee decides how to use the DDF in consultation with the clubs in the district.
-Districts may use up to 50 percent of their fund (which might also include spendable earnings from gifts to Endowment Fund-SHARE) for a district block grant.
+Districts may use up to 50% of their fund (which might also include spendable earnings from gifts to Endowment Fund-SHARE) for a district block grant.
 Districts may use any amount of their DDF for global grants or donations.
-Donation options include PolioPlus, Rotary Peace Centers, pooled endowed funds, World Fund, Disaster Response, or another district.
+Donation options include PolioPlus, peacebuilding programs, pooled endowed funds, the World Fund, Disaster Response Fund, or another district.

 DDF empowers your district to undertake the projects that are most important to Rotarians in your area.
-Contributions to the Annual Fund-SHARE provide DDF for the future.
+Contributions to Annual Fund-SHARE provide DDF for the future.
 Therefore, clubs and districts should set and review fundraising goals in Rotary Club Central to track and increase the financial resources available to you for Rotary Foundation grants and activities.

-In addition to SHARE, donors may direct their Annual Fund contributions directly to the World Fund, Disaster Response, or to one of the Foundation's six areas of focus.
-Annual Fund contributions directed to the World Fund, Disaster Response, or an area of focus are credited toward a club's annual giving goal and per capita giving, but they do not generate DDF.
-These contributions are eligible for all Annual Fund recognition opportunities, including Every Rotarian, Every Year; Rotary Foundation Sustaining Member; Paul Harris Fellow; Paul Harris Society; Major Donor; and Arch Klumph Society.
-They also count toward all club recognition opportunities.
+In addition to SHARE, donors may direct their Annual Fund contributions to the World Fund or to any of the Foundation's areas of focus.
+Annual Fund contributions directed to the World Fund or an area of focus are credited toward a club's annual giving goal and per capita giving, but they do not generate DDF.
+All Annual Fund contributions count toward Every Rotarian, Every Year; Rotary Foundation Sustaining Member; Paul Harris Fellow; Paul Harris Society; Major Donor; and Arch Klumph Society recognition.
+They also count toward club recognition opportunities.